togarashimayo/togarashimayo.github.io/content/more/food-suggestions.md

 * Petite Bao - An Asian twist on your usual hamburgers (bao burger buns).
 Love their char siu bao burgers.
 * Mello - Compared to Lee's, I like the texture (soft brioche!) and flavours more.
 They're also satisfying to have during a train ride to Seattle for Sakura-Con.
     * My favourite flavours are cereal milk and strawberry cream.
-* AKD Kitchen (thank you [Jesse](https://linktr.ee/jbetteridge)!) - Local ramen chain whose miso "ajitama" ramen hits the spot.
-    * This place was my original post-haircut lunch spot (as my salon is also in DT New West) before Tannenbaum/Mira OHKO'd it out of that spot, but wouldn't mind returning back to meet up with someone.
 * MunChi - The best pretzels I've had; they're crunchy on the outside yet pillowy on the inside.
 * Greens and Beans (thank you Eat New West) - Almost all of the soups I've had are solid, and they make a yummy shrimp salad for their sandwiches.